Closed: Georgia passed a bill improving its Certificate of Need law, opening a possible pathway for Katie Chubb's birth center.

 That’s exactly what happened.
 All three hospitals in the area refused to enter into direct transfer agreements with ABC.
 They claimed ABC’s services were an unnecessary duplication of their own.

 In the end, the government took the hospitals’ side.
-Health department bureaucrats agreed that ABC’s application successfully demonstrated need for its services, and that the proposed project would indeed offer a low-cost, high-quality alternative for expectant mothers.
+Health department bureaucrats agreed that ABC’s application successfully demonstrated the need for its services, and that the proposed project would indeed offer a low-cost, high-quality alternative for expectant mothers.
 But they denied ABC’s application for failure to secure hospital transfer agreements, despite the fact that their on-site physician has admitting privileges to hospitals.

 What’s At Stake?